-The conference will explore the following topics:
+The conference explored the following topics:

 - Integrated landscape management and eco-agriculture

 - Sustainable landscapes and the socio-ecological approach